syncopatedstudios/synconix/README.md

 Let's say all the things necessary to make this work are in place*, and yer itchin'.
 Ask yourself: "Where have I been putting my hands lately?"

 For convience, this has been intentially designed in a convoluted fashion to exercise configuration concepts for an audio production environment.
-This whole thing could probably be refactored to a single role depending on the level of detailed control desired.

 # Wiki stuff